semrush/intergalactic/website/docs/style/design-tokens/design-tokens-usage.md

 Use it for:

 - Light borders.
-- Active faded backgrounds (e.g. widget backgrounds, accordions, table headers).
+- Active faded backgrounds (for example, widget backgrounds, accordions, table headers).

 > APCA ~ 15 to white (minimum visible elements)